Fresche Buys Abacus To Integrate From IBM i To Cloud To Code - IT Jungle

 Fresche Buys Abacus To Integrate From IBM i To Cloud To Code

-BREAKING NEWS – Today, Fresche Solutions, arguably the largest provider of application development and modernization tools for the IBM i platform and its predecessors, has acquired Abacus Solutions, a long-time provider of cloud and managed services for the same market, giving a new meaning to the word integration in the IBM i brand.
+Last week, Fresche Solutions, arguably the largest provider of application development and modernization tools for the IBM i platform and its predecessors, acquired Abacus Solutions, a long-time provider of cloud and managed services for the same market, giving a new meaning to the word integration in the IBM i brand.
 Now, with the combination of Fresche and Abacus, we can add an adverb to the intransitive form of the verb: vertically integrated.

 Vertical integration is all the rage these days, at least among the hyperscalers and cloud builders that consume half of the IT gear in the world and that are trying to build, in one form or another, a kind of big, distributed AS/400 for programmers to code modern and highly scalable applications upon.
 By doing so, cross selling and upselling is incredibly easy, and eventually a company can build up a massive customer base and then expand into adjacent markets.